-Ready for an excursion on the water in your favorite boat, but aren’t sure where to point your bow?
+Ready for an incredible boat excursion on the water in your favorite vessel, but not sure where to point your bow?

 That’s okay.
 We have you covered.

 Sit back.
 Relax.
-Let your imagination drift along this list of top destinations that are just right for day trips and overnight stays to suit every Jacksonville boating enthusiast, pocketbook, boat type and personal taste.
+Let your imagination drift along this list of top destinations and water activities in Jacksonville, Florida, that are just right for day trips and overnight stays.
+There are fun boat trips here for every Jacksonville boating enthusiast, pocketbook, boat type or personal taste.
 Jump in your boat and...

 1. Join fellow Jags fans at the City Marina and tailgate at a Jaguars game.
 Feel free to dress in your best game-day attire!
 Lots of your fellow boaters do it.
 Why not share in the festivities and fun tailgating on the water?